-- (1) Salary numbers reflect 27 bi-weekly pay periods in 2015. - (2) This column shows the aggregate grant date fair value, computed in accordance with FASB Topic 718, but excluding the effect of any estimated forfeitures, of performance shares (at target) and restricted stock units granted in 2014, 2015 and 2016.
+- (1) Salary numbers reflect 26 bi-weekly pay periods in 2016 and 2017 and 27 bi-weekly pay periods in 2015. - (2) This column shows the aggregate grant date fair value, computed in accordance with FASB Topic 718, but excluding the effect of any estimated forfeitures, of performance shares (at target) and restricted stock units granted in 2015, 2016 and 2017.
 In accordance with FASB Topic 718, the grant date fair value reported for all restricted stock units was computed by multiplying the number of shares subject to the restricted stock unit award by the closing price of our stock on the grant date.
 The grant date fair values reported for performance shares were based upon the probable outcome of the TSR condition, which amounts were determined consistent with the estimate of the aggregate compensation cost to be recognized over the performance period determined as of the grant date under FASB Topic 718, excluding the effect of estimated forfeitures.
-The estimate of the aggregate compensation cost to be recognized over the performance period was determined by using a Monte Carlo simulation model, yielding a value of \$30.02 per share for the 2016 grant, \$36.71 per share for the 2015 grant and \$45.57 per share for the 2014 grant.
-The assumptions made in connection with this estimate are discussed in Note 12 to our Financial Statements included in our 2016 Form 10-K. - (3) This column includes the cash awards under our annual incentive plan.
+The estimate of the aggregate compensation cost to be recognized over the performance period was determined by using a Monte Carlo simulation model, yielding a value of \$53.85 per share for the 2017 grant, \$30.02 per share for the 2016 grant, \$36.71 per share for the 2015 grant.
+The assumptions made in connection with this estimate are discussed in Note 14 to our Financial Statements included in our 2017 Form 10-K. - (3) This column includes the cash awards under our annual incentive plan.